parthenon-hpc-lab/parthenon/docs/building.md

 ```

 When building Parthenon, Kokkos will also be built from source if it exists in
-`parthenon/external` or at a provided `Kokkos_ROOT`.
-If installing Parthenon, this will also install Kokkos in the same directory.
-To link Parthenon to a separate Kokkos installation, provide the path to that installation through `EXTERNAL_KOKKOS`
+`parthenon/external` or at a provided `Kokkos_ROOT` by default.
+If installing
+Parthenon, this will also install Kokkos in the same directory.
+If
+`PARTHENON_EXTERNAL_KOKKOS=ON` is provided or no Kokkos/CMakeLists.txt is found,
+the build system will attempt to find a Kokkos installation in the current PATH.

 A cmake target, `lib/cmake/parthenon/parthenonConfig.cmake` is created during
 installation.
 To link to parthenon, one can either specify the include files and